Skip to main content

 Look for:

-• Shared nameservers (same DNS provider)
+• Shared nameservers (same DNS provider; especially same NS-set across unrelated brands)

-• Same registrar + registration date patterns
+• Same registrar + same creation timestamp / batch

-• Common CSS/JS resource URLs
+• Common CSS/JS resource URLs (especially self-hosted JS libs at unique paths)

 7. Workflow Example